Investigators seek motive in California rail yard rampage that killed nine | Law-Order

 California Governor Gavin Newsom said at a Wednesday news conference the massacre was a symptom of a larger American problem.
 "It begs the damn question, What the hell is going on in the United States of America?
 What the hell is wrong with us and when are we going to come to grips with this?"
 Newsom said.

 A White House spokeswoman told reporters the shooting was further evidence that the United States was in the grip of an "epidemic of gun violence."
-A Santa Clara County Sheriff's Office spokesman told CBS News that the gunman had two semi-automatic weapons and 11 magazines, while Sheriff Lauri Smith told CBS San Francisco that the weapons were pistols.
+The gunman was found with two semi-automatic handguns and 11 ammunition magazines, although investigators are still trying to determine if the magazines were full, according to Santa Clara County Sheriff's Office spokesman Cian Jackson.

 VICTIMS IDENTIFIED More than 24 hours after the shooting, officials had not publicly disclosed the name of the gunman.
 The San Jose Mercury News and other news media identified him as Samuel Cassidy, 57, a maintenance worker at the yard.